pocomane/brewed-in-the-apocalypse/bita.md

 Some player moves may fails.
 These can be distinguished because in the trigger there is the condition "If you have to roll" .
 When an action trigger a move without such condition the player just do what the rest of the text demands.
-If instead the move has such presciption, the scenarist have to decide if the roll is actually needed.
+If instead the move has such prescription, the scenarist have to decide if the roll is actually needed.

-If an action is very simple to accomplish or very likely to be successful, the scenarist can decide to continue dirctly with the success text.
+If an action is very simple to accomplish or very likely to be successful, the scenarist can decide to continue directly with the success text.
 Another case in which the scenarist can choose to go to the success text directly, is when the consequences of a failure are not interesting at all.
 In all the other cases, the roll can continue.